 - O God Our Help in Ages Past

-- The Strife is O’er (during Eastertide)
+- The Strife is O’er (Eastertide)

 - Ye Watchers and Ye Holy Ones (not during Lent)

-For further assistance, please contact the Holy Ghost Music Director.
-You may obtain her contact information by calling the parish office.
+For further assistance, contact the parish office.